 The client would like the project to reach a state in which it can be implemented in the dorm.
 This would result in showing students the current electricity usage and a comparison to the past usage.
 The goal of this is to increase awareness in the dorms in an effort to reduce electricity costs.
 In this scenario, just one screen for the dorm would be shown.

 The lighting scheme goes along with the dorm scenario; it provides a different way of giving feedback to the students.
-It is more of an emotional feedback than numerical; the LED light colors change depending on how much electricity is wasted.
+It is more of an emotional feedback because results are achieved based on a response to the lights; the LED light colors change depending on how much electricity is wasted.

 The moving graph and colored LED is intended to attract attention to the monitor so that people passing through the space will notice their energy usage.
 The inclusion of both the LED and the informational screen will help answer the research question of whether informational or emotive feedback is better for improving behavior.
 Is numerical data necessary to persuade students to use less energy?